| | |

 man; and though it was the same being in both cases, under the first conditions he was

 spiritual and under the second conditions he was human.
-Because the

 two natures are separate and distinct, and yet the one a likeness of the other, therefore,